kipcole9/money/README.md

     iex> Money.to_string Money.new("USD", 234.467), format: :long
     {:ok, "234.47 US dollars"}

 Note that the output is influenced by the locale in effect.
 By default the localed used is that returned by `Cldr.get_current_local/0`.
-Its default value is "en".
+Its default value is "en-001".
 Additional locales can be configured, see `Cldr`.
 The formatting options are defined in `Cldr.Number.to_string/2`.

 ### Arithmetic Functions